- Early Bird

 Alternative Investments (12%): In addition to tracking the stock market, the Early Bird Index also takes into account alternative investments.
 The calculations include the price changes for gold, bonds, and cryptocurrency.

-Economic Data (3%): Finally, some of the most recent economic data points are included in the calculation.
+Economic Data (3%): Finally, some recent economic data is in the calculation.

 Is the Early Bird Index free?